hoist/hoist-ghost/README.md

 We use google analytics to monitor our blog, add your tracking code to deafult.hbs, in the script tag just before the closing body tag.

+If you want to edit the sidebar, for example adding tag links or a description, look inside deafult.hbs, in the <sidebar> element.

 ###Using theme elements

 Too add a "discuss this article on twitter" call to action in the footer, simply add